AliErfani/jalali/README.md

     ],
 ```
-And add two class aliases to the aliases array of config/app.php like these:
+and add two class aliases to the aliases array of config/app.php like these:
 ```php

     'alias' => [